Installing and Configuring the TeamCity server

 Unpack TeamCity<version number>.tar.gz archive (for example, using tar xfz TeamCity<version number>.tar.gz command under Linux, or WinZip, WinRar or alike utility under Windows).

-Please use GNU tar to unpack. (e.g. Solaris 10 tar is reported to truncate too long file names and may cause a ClassNotFoundException.
+Please use GNU tar to unpack. (for exapmple, Solaris 10 tar is reported to truncate too long file names and may cause a ClassNotFoundException.
 Consider getting GNU tar at Solaris packages or using gtar xfz command)

-TeamCity server can be started and stopped by the scripts provided in the <TeamCity home>/bin directory
+No matter how TeamCity is installed, TeamCity server can be started and stopped by the scripts provided in the <TeamCity home>/bin directory.

-To start/stop TeamCity server and default agent at the same time use runAll script.
+To start/stop TeamCity server and one default agent at the same time, use the runAll script.

-To start/stop only the TeamCity server use teamcity-server script (available since TeamCity 3.1).
+To start/stop only the TeamCity server, use teamcity-server script.

 By default, TeamCity runs on http://localhost:8111/ and has one registered build agent that runs on the same computer.

-If you need to pass special properties to the server, please refer to System Properties for Running the Server.
+If you need to pass special properties to the server, please refer to TeamCity Startup Properties.

 |Headless mode for TeamCity|

-If you are running TeamCity on a server that is not running a windowing system, e.g. Linux, then you may encounter this error when hitting the Statistics page:
+If you are running TeamCity on a server that is not running a windowing system, for example, console mode under Linux, then you may encounter this error when hitting the Statistics page:

 javax.el.ELException: Error reading 'graphInfo' on type jetbrains.buildServer.serverSide.statistics.graph.BuildGraphBean

-You can resolve this problem by adding this to your catalina.sh file:
+You can resolve this problem by adding -Djava.awt.headless=true server JVM option.

 - Copy the downloaded TeamCity<version number>.war file into the web applications directory of your J2EE container under teamCity.war name.